 The REIT requires segregation and protection of its information, including security over tenant lease details, employee information, financial records and operational data ("Confidential Information").
-Some of this Confidential Information is held and managed by third-party service providers.
+Some of this Confidential Information is held and managed by third-party service providers, including the Manager.
 Any failure in data security or any system vulnerability (internal or external) could result in harm to the reputation or competitive position of the REIT.
-To reduce the level of vulnerability, the REIT has implemented security measures, including monitoring and testing, maintenance of protective systems and contingency plans, to protect and to prevent unauthorized access of Confidential Information and to reduce the likelihood of disruptions to its IT systems.
+To reduce the level of vulnerability, the REIT monitors its third-party service providers, including the Manager, in cases where such third-parties have implemented security measures, including monitoring and testing, maintenance of protective systems and contingency plans, to protect and to prevent unauthorized access of Confidential Information and to reduce the likelihood of disruptions to its information technology systems.

-Despite these measures, all of the REIT's information systems, including its back-up systems and any third-party service provider systems that it employs, are vulnerable to damage, interruption, disability or failures due to a variety of reasons, including physical theft, fire, power loss, computer and telecommunication failures or other catastrophic events, as well as from internal and external security breaches, denial of service attacks, viruses, worms and other known or unknown disruptive events.
-These types of privacy and information security risks have generally increased in recent years as a result of the proliferation of new technologies, such as ransomware, and the increased sophistication and activities of perpetrators of cyberattacks.
+Despite these measures, all of the REIT's information systems on which it relies or which are maintained by third-parties and the Manager, including its back-up systems and any third-party service provider systems that it employs, are vulnerable to damage, interruption, disability or failures due to a variety of reasons, including physical theft, fire, power loss, computer and telecommunication failures or other catastrophic events, as well as from internal and external security breaches, denial of service attacks, viruses, worms and other known or unknown disruptive events.
+These types of privacy and information security risks have generally increased in recent years as a result of the proliferation of new technologies, such as ransomware, and the increased sophistication and activities of perpetrators of cyber-attacks.